tanyagupta0201/Operating-Systems-Lab/README.md

 # Operating-Systems-Lab
-Codes pertaining to OS Lab for Course KCS451 - Operating Systems [CSE AKTU SEM-4]
+* This repository contains codes pertaining to OS Lab for Course KCS451 - Operating Systems [CSE AKTU SEM-4].
+* All the codes are in C/C++ language.